 IMPORTANT: Use these procedures only if you chose to have the wizard create a Delphi project file (.DPR).
-That is, you answered Yes in Step 4 of "Completing the C3PO" on page 49.
+That is, you answered Yes in Step 4 of Completing the C3PO.

-(If you answered No, Click here for "Using Delphi .exe" on page 57.)
+(If you answered No, Click here for Using Delphi .exe.)